Halil Pasha: After the war

 Halil Pasha's rule was reported to be a time of plenty for Egypt, with the price of corn falling 75%.
 One of Halil Pasha's acts was to put to death a Jew named Yakub, who had allegedly been putting stress on the populace with his usury.

 When Halil Pasha left office on 1 April 1633, the shops in Cairo were closed for a week in mourning of the end of his term.

 Later life

 After Halil Pasha returned to Istanbul, Sultan Murad IV confiscated his fortune and exiled him to Cyprus, but he later changed his mind and allowed him to continue his career as a statesman.
+He was made governor of Ottoman Cyprus until his death in 1639.